University of North Georgia: History

 Meanwhile, Gainesville Junior College was founded in Oakwood, Georgia in 1964 and began holding classes in 1966.
 The school originally was a two-year college and for many years had an open-access mission, meaning that it accepted all applicants who held a high school diploma.
-Over time, the school expanded, opening branch campuses in Watkinsville, Georgia and Cumming, Georgia (which was a joint venture with North Georgia College and State University called University Center 400 that opened August 2012 then renamed to Cumming Campus in January 2013 at consolidation), and changing its name to Gainesville College and then Gainesville State College.
+Over time, the school expanded, opening branch campuses in Watkinsville, Georgia, and Cumming, Georgia (which was a joint venture with North Georgia College and State University called University Center 400 that opened in August 2012 and then renamed to Cumming Campus in January 2013 at consolidation), and changing its name to Gainesville College and then Gainesville State College.
 Before consolidation with the North Georgia College and State University, the school had already begun to shift towards allowing four-year baccalaureate programs.

 On January 10, 2012, the University System of Georgia approved the consolidation of North Georgia College and State University and Gainesville State College to form a new institution, the University of North Georgia in January 2013.

+Michael P. Shannon is the school's president.